Extra Stuff

 Some extra stuff that isn’t a full blog post or file.
+In chronological order of when I have the ideas.

 The Not So Short Introduction to LaTeX.
 This will save tons of Googling time if you’re starting out and is a great reference to go over.
 It also introduces good practices for using LaTeX.